QubesOS/qubes-doc/user/advanced-configuration/disposablevm-customization.md

 It is possible to change the settings for each new DisposableVM.
 This can be done by customizing the DisposableVM Template on which it is based:

-1. Start a terminal in the `fedora-26-dvm` qube (or another DisposableVM Template) by running the following command in a dom0 terminal.
+1. Start a terminal in the `fedora-26-dvm` PedOS VM (or another DisposableVM Template) by running the following command in a dom0 terminal.
 (If you enable `appmenus-dispvm` feature (as explained at the top), applications menu for this VM (`fedora-26-dvm`) will be "Disposable: fedora-26-dvm" (instead of "Domain: fedora-26-dvm") and entries there will start new DisposableVM based on that VM (`fedora-26-dvm`).
 Not in that VM (`fedora-26-dvm`) itself).

         [user@dom0 ~]$ qvm-run -a fedora-26-dvm gnome-terminal

-2. Change the qube's settings and/or applications, as desired.
+2. Change the PedOS VM's settings and/or applications, as desired.
 Some examples of changes you may want to make include:
     -   Changing Firefox's default startup settings and homepage.
     -   Changing default editor, image viewer.
 In Debian-based templates this can be done with the `mimeopen` command.
     -   Changing the DisposableVM's default NetVM.
 For example, you may wish to set the NetVM to "none."
 Then, whenever you start a new DisposableVM, you can choose your desired ProxyVM manually (by changing the newly-started DisposableVMs settings).
 This is useful if you sometimes wish to use a DisposableVM with a Whonix Gateway, for example.
 It is also useful if you sometimes wish to open untrusted files in a network-disconnected DisposableVM.

-4. Shutdown the qube (either by `poweroff` from qube's terminal, or `qvm-shutdown` from dom0 terminal).
+4. Shutdown the PedOS VM (either by `poweroff` from PedOS VM's terminal, or `qvm-shutdown` from dom0 terminal).

 ## Using static DisposableVMs for sys-*